I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 My first visit to this place happened just a while back, as I was not familiar with the booking formalities earlier.
 One needs to book the desired slot from their website.
 The booking confirmation received via email has to be presented at the booking counter to collect the tickets.
 There is adequate space for parking cars and bikes inside the park.

 Guided Tour of Tholkappia Poonga

 The water level in the Adyar creek was low after a failed monsoon last year.
 We were taken on a guided tour around the Adyar estuary.
 Adyar creek looked stunning from different angles as we went around the park.
 We spotted a few birds like egrets, storks and homing pigeons.
 There are usually more birds during the monsoon period.
-Jackals were present in this area till 2015 but disappeared soon after it was hit by the worst floods in that year.
+Jackals were present in this area till 2015 but disappeared soon after it was hit by the devastating floods.